-When it comes to efficiency and clear communication in a retail world, it’s really the little things that make the difference.
+When it comes to efficiency and clear communication in the retail world, it’s really the little things that make the difference.
 While other retail technologies can support long training guides or features that require people to learn the workarounds, a solution that gives retail employees the information they need right when they need it has to be very deliberate in how it performs.

-A team that cares deeply about the success of the project can iterate to find the right balance, but that’s not a quick process and that’s just one of the examples.
-The thousands of small nuances that make retail communication effective each add incremental complexity to a system that may seem at its outset to be very straight forward.
+A team that cares deeply about the success of the project can iterate to find the right balance, but that’s not a quick process, and that’s just one of the examples.
+The thousands of small nuances that make retail communication effective each add incremental complexity to a system that may seem at its outset to be very straightforward.

 It takes a lot of care, knowledge, and work to build something that is truly simple.

 Business decisions can be made very quickly, but if you have to wait for the development schedule to free up to support the change it can slow your business down dramatically and have a material impact on your business.

 While it’s easy to find people who want to start a new development project, sustaining it over the long term can be difficult when the project isn’t the number 1 priority of the company.
 We’ve seen it time and time again; resources get reallocated, team members leave, and the projects get dropped or slowed down in order to support true priorities for the organization.